Puerto Rico Tax Calculator (2026)

 Frequently asked questions

-What is the income tax rate in Puerto Rico for residents?
+What are the income tax brackets in Puerto Rico?

-Do I have to pay US Social Security and Medicare taxes if I work in Puerto Rico?
+Do I pay US Social Security and Medicare taxes if I work in Puerto Rico?

-Are there any special tax breaks for people who relocate to Puerto Rico?
+Are there special tax incentives for relocating to Puerto Rico?

 Compare Puerto Rico with other countries